-The UGA SBDC has knowledgeable experts, access to robust business research databases and resources that can all help you successfully navigate through obstacles that come with the stages of the business life cycle.
+The UGA SBDC has knowledgeable experts and resources that can all help you successfully navigate through obstacles that come with the stages of the business life cycle.

 With 17 locations across the state, the University of Georgia Small Business Development Center’s goal is to enhance the economic well-being of Georgians by providing a wide range of educational services for small business owners and aspiring entrepreneurs.

 See how this trendy Atlanta based gelato business was able to expand their facilities, create new jobs, and plan for future growth with help from the University of Georgia SBDC and SBDC GrowSMART: